CloudLabsAI-Azure/PowerApps-in-a-day/03_Power Apps_Model_driven_App.md

-# Power Platform

-# App in a Day

-Module 3 : Power Apps Model-driven App
+# Module 3 : Power Apps Model-driven App

-### Hands-on Lab Step-by-Step

-## Contents

-- Power Apps Model-driven App
-   - Lab Prerequisites
+## Lab objectives

+In this lab, you will complete the following tasks:

 - Exercise 1: Create Application and add Columns to the Device Order Table
 - Exercise 2: Business Process Flow
 - Exercise 3: Form and View Modification
 - Exercise 4: Test the application

-## Power Apps Model-driven App

 ### Lab Prerequisites